3. The Gifts Explained

 In Acts 6:5, seven men were chosen by the apostles to oversee the fair distribution of food to the widows, but Stephen was distinguished from the others in that he was introduced as a man full of faith and of the Holy Spirit.
 In Acts 11:24, Barnabas likewise was introduced as full of the Holy Spirit and of faith.
 As it would have been unnecessary to say that they had saving faith, we can conclude that they had the gift of faith.
 Look at the great works that these men accomplished.

-ground in argument with his opponents; and when they brought him before the Sanhedrin he stood fast and preached a message that cut to their hearts unto the point of his martyrdom, and then
+and stood his ground in argument with his opponents; and when they brought him before the Sanhedrin he stood fast and preached a message that cut to their hearts unto the point of his martyrdom,

 In Acts 4:35-37, Barnabas is noted for his magnanimous giving and great trust in the apostles so that the needs of all were met.
 In Acts 9:27, he had faith in former persecutor Paul and introduced him to the apostles.
 In Acts 11:22, he was sent by the apostles to oversee the large number of those coming to the Lord in Antioch; and he worked closely with Paul in preaching and in danger for the duration of Paul's first missionary journey (Acts 13:1 - 15:39).